About Interlibrary Loan

 How Do I Search WorldCat?

-Once you're connected to WorldCat you'll see a Basic Search screen like this:
+Once you're connected to WorldCat you'll see a Basic Search box.

 - Be as specific as possible.